gitrust/ffmpeg-scripts/Readme.md

 # Description

-Collection of private batch scripts used for ffmpeg processing (video and audio editing)
+Collection of private batch scripts used for ffmpeg processing (video and audio)